 Speaker of parliament Laura Boldrini warned that "more fuel should not be added on the fire of this rage".

-The Forconi movement, which originated in Sicily, is preparing to set up a picket in central Rome starting on Wednesday until its demands for fresh elections and a wholesale changeover of the ruling class are met.
+The Forconi movement, which originated in Sicily, is preparing to set up a picket in central Rome starting until its demands for fresh elections and a wholesale changeover of the ruling class are met.